Skip to main content

 Source: HubSpot public pricing page, 2025

-GrantPipe Growth, which includes unlimited grant lifecycles and compliance automation, costs $49/mo with no setup fee.
+GrantPipe Growth, which includes automated deadline reminders, spend-down threshold alerts, and a compliance report pack, costs $399/mo with no setup fee.

 Source: GrantPipe pricing page